Happy Holidays - Mid Atlantic Retina offices will be closed Monday, Jan 2nd.

 • Loss of central vision

-Symptoms may come on gradually and may be more or less severe depending on the individual and the extent of the hole.
-They can also be caused by other retinal disorders.
-In any case, it is recommended that you seek treatment from a retinal specialist at the first sign of macular hole symptoms.
+The severity of macular hole symptoms is dependent on the individual and the extent of the condition.
+These symptoms can also be caused by other retinal disorders.
+In any case, it is recommended to seek treatment from a retinal specialist at the first sign of symptoms.

 Treatment